 The same game can be played and you can have the students draw any other object.
 They can draw a house for example.
 1. structure, 2. roof 3. door 4. windows, 5. chimney 6. smoke (same idea as above, first they need the structure before they can add anything else.)
 You can also use other animals or draw faces.

 Hot Dice: 6 dice per group

-This is a points game where students try to get two of a kind or three of a kind by rolling the dice.
+This is a points game where students try to get three of a kind by rolling the dice.
 You'll need 6 dice per group.
 If you are using die with pictures, you'll need to write in number values on the dice.

 Students roll all six dice.
 If they get 3 of a kind, they get the face value of the dice times 100.
 So, 3 threes would mean 300 points.
 Also, a single one is worth 100 points, 3 ones are 1000, and a single 5 is worth 50 points.

 Students can put aside the point dice and choose to re-roll the remaining dice to get more points.
 However, if students don't get any point dice on any roll, they don't get any points for that round.
 So, students must choose whether to keep they points they have already received and pass to the next player, or go for more points by rolling the remaining dice (but risk losing the points they have already gained in that turn.)

 Each time a player sets aside dice for points, they must complete the speaking task associated with each die.